simha10/SAMS/README.md

 - Updated Attendance model with branch reference and distance tracking
 - Employees can check in from any branch
 - Distance from branch is calculated and stored
-- Managers can create and manage branch locations

 ### ✅ Attendance Time Rules Update
 - Full attendance marking allowed anytime between 12:01 AM and 11:59 PM